Density Ratio Estimation-based Bayesian Optimization with Semi-Supervised Learning: Experiments

 \section{Experiments}

-We test \ours~and baseline methods in the following optimization problems: synthetic benchmarks for a scenario with unlabeled point sampling, and synthetic benchmarks, Tabular Benchmarks~\citep{KleinA2019arxiv}, NATS-Bench~\citep{DongX2021ieeetpami}, and minimum multi-digit MNIST search for a scenario with a fixed-size pool.
+We compare baseline methods with \ours~in the following optimization problems: synthetic benchmarks for a scenario with unlabeled point sampling, and synthetic benchmarks, Tabular Benchmarks~\citep{KleinA2019arxiv}, NATS-Bench~\citep{DongX2021ieeetpami}, and minimum multi-digit MNIST search for a scenario with a fixed-size pool.
 Note that Tabular Benchmarks, NATS-Bench, and minimum multi-digit MNIST search are defined with a fixed number of possible solution candidates, which implies that they are considered as combinatorial optimization problems.
-By following the previous work~\citep{TiaoLC2021icml,SongJ2022icml}, we set a threshold ratio as $\zeta = 0.33$ for all experiments; the effects of a threshold ratio $\zeta$ are analyzed in~\secsref{sec:discussion}{sec:discussion_threshold_ratios}.
-To solve \eqref{eqn:argmax_pi}, we use L-BFGS-B~\citep{ByrdRH1995siamjsc} with 1000 different initializations.
-All experiments are repeated 20 times with 20 fixed random seeds and the sample mean and the standard error of the sample mean are reported.
+By following the previous work by~\citet{TiaoLC2021icml,SongJ2022icml}, we set a threshold ratio as $\zeta = 0.33$ for all experiments; the effects of a threshold ratio $\zeta$ are analyzed in~\secsref{sec:discussion}{sec:discussion_threshold_ratios}.
+To solve \eqref{eqn:argmax_pi}, we use L-BFGS-B~\citep{ByrdRH1995siamjsc} with 1,000 different initializations.
+All experiments are repeated 20 times with 20 fixed random seeds, where 5 initial points are given to each experiment.
+The sample mean and the standard error of the sample mean are reported.
 Other missing details including the details of the competitors of our methods are presented in~\secref{sec:exp_details}.